daihocmo/learn-vietnamese/docs/index.md

 I would like to thank donkuri for [this fantastic website](https://donkuri.github.io/learn-japanese/) which inspired me to build this site.

-More generally, I would like to thank every single person that has worked on the many resources listed on [the resources page](resources.md).
-Our community is full of talented people who have dedicated a large portion of their time for free to the betterment of our learning experience.
-For this, I will forever be grateful.
+More generally, I would like to thank every single person that has worked on the learning resources listed on [the resources page](resources.md).